Public Advisory Board:

 (Grants Administration Office)

-The board meets on the second Monday in March, June, September and December at 5:30 p.m. in the Castle Rock Room at the Sweetwater County Courthouse in Green River.
+The board meets as a minimum on the second Monday in February, May, August and November at 5:30 p.m. in the Castle Rock Room at the Sweetwater County Courthouse in Green River.
 Special meetings are advertised in the newspaper for public hearings and to consider proposals for funding from partners.
 Meetings are open to the public.

 Board Composition and Membership:

 In accordance with 42 U.S. Code § 9910 and with Section 676B of the Community Services Block Grant Reauthorization Act of 1998, the Sweetwater County Tripartite Board consists of nine members who must fully participate in the development, planning, implementation, and evaluation of the programs to serve the low-income community.
 Members serve for terms of three years that can be renewed once.

 The board composition, members and their term expiration dates are listed below:

 - Pete Rust (City of Green River Mayor), First Term ends 9/30/2023 - Green River

 - Tim Savage (City of Rock Springs Councilman), Second Term ends 9/30/2022 - Rock Springs (Vice-Chairman 10/1/20 - 9/30/22)